lkodinsson/MARS/Basic/GMG.md

 # Bestiary

 The bestiary is a collection of various pre-generated non-player characters and creatures.
 It is useful for anyone who immediately needs stats for a character or creature and doesn't want to spend the time generating all their stats manually.
-Entries in the bestiary are made up of a few parts: *description*, *stat block*, *actions*, and *items*.

-## Description

 Creatures are given a description to use as a tool when roleplaying.
 Only characters who are likely to know the exact nature of a creature should be immediately aware of more intimate details.
 Sometimes this is unavoidable for players very familiar with role-playing games.
 Other useful details are provided for the Game Master's use to help provide additional world building details when using any given creature, such as habitat and behaviour.

-## Stat Block

-These are all of the statistics and values necessary to using the creature.

-It is important to note that unlike most other role-playing systems slaying enemy characters and creatures does not award experience points, so experience rewards are not listed on bestiary entries.
-Experience points are awarded at the end of gameplay sessions based on objectives met during that session (which may include the killing of enemies).
+Creatures are also given a list of stats and skills.
+It is important to note that unlike most other role-playing systems slaying enemy characters and creatures does not award experience points, so experience rewards are not listed among their stats.

 ### Stat and Skill Ratings